Sunsets (song)

 "Sunsets" is a song released as the third single from Australian rock band Powderfinger's fifth studio album, Vulture Street.
-The single was released on 4 January 2004 in Australia and New Zealand.
+The single was released in January 2004.
 "Sunsets" earned a mixed response from reviewers.
-Some reviewers praised its appeal and aggression, whilst others appreciated the power ballad elements within it.
+Some reviewers praised its appeal and aggression, while others appreciated the power ballad elements within it.
 Others, however, described the song negatively as "lumbering".
 "Sunsets" charted moderately, reaching No. 11 on the Australian Singles Chart.

 Recording and production

 Vulture Street was recorded and developed over a seven-week period in Sydney, Australia.
 It was during this time that "Sunsets" was written and produced.
 Nick DiDia produced the album, as he had done on previous Powderfinger albums including Odyssey Number Five.
 "Sunsets" was mixed in Atlanta, Georgia, by Brendan OBrien, who had previously worked with DiDia.
 Fanning described the album during production stages as "a much more dry, direct rock", but also noted that "just because I rock, doesn't mean I'm made of stone".
 In that sense, "Sunsets" (and numerous other songs on Vulture Street) were seen as emotive, combined with the rock elements Fanning described.

 In an interview with Undercover magazine, Powderfinger guitarist Darren Middleton described "Sunsets" as one of (songwriter and lead vocalist) Bernard Fanning's older songs.
 He said it was similar to the acoustic songs on Odyssey Number Five, the band's previous album.
 Middleton also said the band worked hard to make "Sunsets" heavy, so that it shared the feel of other songs on the album.
 In an interview with Rove host Rove McManus, Fanning described Vulture Street as the band wanting to "make a change" and "go back to why [they] started playing".
 He cited rock and roll from the 1970s as a major influence on the album, especially the work of Led Zeppelin and AC/DC.